 Other select Broadway credits include Working in 1978, the role of Nancy in the 1984 revival of Oliver!, Master Class in 1996, and the 2001 revival of Noises Off.
 She was even granted her own concert series on Broadway with Patti LuPone on Broadway in 1995 and An Evening with Patti LuPone and Mandy Patinkin in 2011.

 Although her first love is the stage, LuPone has also appeared in a variety of TV series and films over the years, including Pose, Penny Dreadful, American Horror Story, Life Goes On, Driving Miss Daisy, Witness, and her 1998 Emmy-nominated guest appearance in Frasier.

 LuPone has also widened her fan base by gracing the West End stage in London since the 1980s.
 She played Moll in The Cradle Will Rock and originated the role of Fantine in the London premiere of Les Misérables in the same year, earning an Olivier Award for her efforts in 1985.
 She would return to the UK and famously originate the role of Norma Desmond in Andrew Lloyd Webber’s Sunset Boulevard in 1993, earning another Olivier Award nomination.
 LuPone returned to the West End in 2018 to once again take on the role of Joanne in a revival of Stephen Sondheim’s Company and winning her second Olivier Award in 2019.
-The production, under the direction of Marianne Elliott, transfers to Broadway to play the Bernard B. Jacobs Theatre from March 2, 2020.
+The production, under the direction of Marianne Elliott, transfered to Broadway to play the Bernard B. Jacobs Theatre, beginning previews on March 2, 2020.
 However, due to the COVID-19 pandemic, this production has now been postponed.